-Why not get these things for free by just testing them and give feedback.
-The consumer brands are interested to obtain this valuable first hand experience from their consumers and are willing to ship their stuff for free to the actual users.
+Why not get some of these things for free by just testing them and give feedback.
+The consumer brands are interested to obtain this valuable first hand experience from their consumers and are willing to ship their samples for free to the actual users.
 You know these days, data is more valuable than the actual physical stuff.

-Click here to check out Free Baby Product Samples:
+Click below to check out Free Baby Product Samples:

-All you need to do is to enter your Name, Date of Birth, Email and ZIP Code.
-In the next step you will be asked to enter your Address and Gender and then you are ready to receive Baby Product Samples for Free.
+All you need to do is first enter your Name, Email and Babies Birth or Due Date.
+In the next step you will be asked to enter your Address and then you are ready to receive Baby Product Samples and more for Free.